marcduiker/durable-functions-use-cases/lessons/notifysupport.md

     }
     ```

-7. For times sake, the actual notification functionality (making phone calls or send text messsages (incl callbacks) can be faked for this lab.
-If you do have the time, you could try Twillio or Azure Communication Services.
+7. For times sake, the actual notification functionality (making phone calls or sending text messages (incl callbacks) can be faked for this lab.
+If you do have the time, you could try Twilio or Azure Communication Services.

 ## Durable Functions Theory